Natural Language Processing with Commonsense Knowledge: A Survey: Commonsense Knowledge Bases

-Most commonsense knowledge bases are represented in the form of taxonomies, i.e., the knowledge base is usually a collection of individuals grouped into categories, with certain relations between them.
-A typical example is shown in Figure~\ref{fig:conceptnet}, which illustrates some entities and relations extracted from ConceptNet~\citep{DBLP:conf/aaai/SpeerCH17}.
-To our knowledge, most of the existing commonsense knowledge bases have a mixture of factual knowledge and commonsense knowledge.
-Table~\ref{tab:knowledge_bases} gives a comparison of some well-known commonsense knowledge bases.
-Next, we are going to briefly introduce these knowledge bases one by one and then take a look at how these knowledge bases are evaluated.
-For each of the knowledge base, we also denote the year when its development began and the year when its newest version was published.

-\paragraph{Cyc (1984--2012)} Cyc~\citep{lenat1989building} is an artificial intelligence project aiming at integrating ontologies and commonsense knowledge from all different domains into one knowledge base, and based on that, achieving the ability of knowledge inference like human beings.
+\begin{itemize} \item \textbf{Cyc (1984--2012)}.
+Cyc~\cite{lenat1989building} is an artificial intelligence project aiming at integrating ontologies and commonsense knowledge from all different domains into one knowledge base, and based on that, achieving the ability of knowledge inference like human beings.
 Concepts in Cyc are called ``constants'' and categorized into \emph{individuals}, \emph{collections}, \emph{truth functions}, and \emph{functions}.
 The Cyc project also includes an inference engine, which is capable of performing general logical deduction.
 Currently there are two releases of Cyc.
 OpenCyc 4.0 is the most recent public version and contains 239,000 concepts and 2,039,000 facts.
 ResearchCyc is licensed for research purposes and contains 500,000 concepts and 5,000,000 facts.

-\paragraph{ConceptNet (1999--2017)} ConceptNet~\citep{DBLP:conf/aaai/SpeerCH17} is a semantic network created by the Open Mind Common Sense (OMCS)~\citep{10.1007/3-540-36124-3_77}, an artificial intelligence project aiming at building a large-scale commonsense knowledge base from the contributions of online users.
-It is a directed graph whose nodes are concepts, and the edges represent assertions of commonsense about the concepts, e.g., ``is a'', ``is used for'', ``motivated by goal'', etc. See Figure~\ref{fig:conceptnet} for an example.
-The nodes are natural language phrases, e.g., noun phrases, verb phrases, or clauses.
-The latest version of the knowledge base is ConceptNet 5.5, which contains over 8 million nodes and over 21 million links.
+\item \textbf{ConceptNet (1999--2020)}.
+ConceptNet~\cite{DBLP:conf/aaai/SpeerCH17} is a semantic network created by the Open Mind Common Sense (OMCS)~\cite{DBLP:conf/coopis/SinghLMLPZ02}, an artificial intelligence project aiming at building a large-scale commonsense knowledge base from the contributions of online users.
+It is a directed graph whose nodes are concepts, and the edges represent assertions of commonsense about the concepts, e.g., ``is a'', ``is used for'', ``motivated by goal'', etc. The nodes are natural language phrases, e.g., noun phrases, verb phrases, or clauses.
+ConceptNet contains over 8 million nodes and over 21 million links.
+The latest version of the knowledge base is ConceptNet 5.8.